Apple community: Magazines

+Online publishers

 9to5Mac was founded in 2007 by Seth Weintraub as an Apple news website originally focused on Macs in the enterprise.
 Since then, the website has expanded to covering all things Apple.
 9to5Mac is known as the leading website within the Apple News Community in terms of breaking impactful news.
 The site gained fame in its earlier years for publishing the first photos of the third-generation iPod nano, the original iPod touch, early photos of the first iPhone, and details about Apple's still-in-use aluminum manufacturing process for laptops.
 In recent years, 9to5Mac published the first accurate details about the iPhone 4S, Siri, Apple's move from Google Maps to Apple Maps, new health and fitness applications, OS X/macOS updates, and the Apple Watch.
 The site also published the first photos of the white iPad 2, iPhone 5, and the iPad Air.

-iMore
+AppleInsider launched in 1997 as a news and rumor website for Apple products and services at appleinsider.com.
+It includes a forum for discussion of news stories and other community news.
+In the late 1990s, Apple successfully sued John Doe from AppleInsider's boards with the username "Worker Bee" for revealing information on what became the Apple Pro Mouse.
+It is a rare case of Apple following through on threats of a suit.
+The case was settled out of court.

-iMore is an Apple-enthusiast website founded in 2008, previously as Phonedifferent, with its main focus on all aspects of Apple devices (also featuring sections on several other platforms).
-Gerald Lynch is the current editor in chief.
+iMore was an Apple-enthusiast website founded in 2008, previously as Phonedifferent, with its main focus on all aspects of Apple devices (also featuring sections on several other platforms).
+Gerald Lynch was the final editor in chief.
 It was run by editor-in-chief Rene Ritchie with a small editing staff until 2020; Joseph Keller was the editor until mid-2022.
-Along with the usual news and rumors, iMore often features in-depth technical details of Apple software and operating systems, aimed at explaining to readers how and why certain things have been done by Apple, in their wider context of achieving better usability and design goals.
+Along with the usual news and rumors, iMore often featured in-depth technical details of Apple software and operating systems, aimed at explaining to readers how and why certain things have been done by Apple, in their wider context of achieving better usability and design goals.
+It ceased publication and closed its member forums on November 1, 2024.

-Low End Mac

 Low End Mac is an Apple-centric website founded in 1997 to support Mac users with early Mac hardware and growing over time to cover the entire range of Macs, as each line eventually had model years falling into the “vintage and obsolete” category.
 Low End Mac's primary focus is on aging Apple gear, primarily Macs, but touching on iPhone, iPad, iPod, Apple TV, and other devices as well.
 It is published by its founder Daniel Knight with a small volunteer writing staff.